haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 ## 3. Log Mining with Spark - Example

-**NOTE:** Review the two [important notes](https://github.com/haipinglu/ScalableML/blob/master/Lab%201%20-%20Introduction%20to%20Spark%20and%20HPC.md#two-important-notes) below about the common problems of line ending and relative path, and how to deal with them.
+**NOTE:** Review the two [common causes](https://github.com/haipinglu/ScalableML/blob/master/Lab%201%20-%20Introduction%20to%20Spark%20and%20HPC.md#common-causes) to the `file not found` or `cannot open file` errors below (line ending and relative path problems), and how to deal with them.

 This example deals with **Semi-Structured** data in a text file.